Lemon-Chad/jpizza-docs/source/libs.md

 ### Connection Functions

 - `serverSend<connID, msg>` : Sends the given msg to the connection.
+- `serverSendBytes<connID, bytearray>` : Sends the given byte array to the connection.
 - `serverRecv<connID>` : Recieves data from the connection.
+- `serverRecvBytes<connID>` : Recieves a byte array from the connection.
 - `closeServerConnection<connID>` : Closes the given connection.

 ### Client Functions

 - `clientSend<clientID, msg>` : Sends the server the given msg through the client.
+- `clientSendBytes<clientID, bytearray>` : Sends the server the given byte array through the client.
 - `clientRecv<clientID>` : Recieves data from the server.
+- `clientRecvBytes<clientID>` : Recieves a byte array from the server.
 - `clientClose<clientID>` : Closes the client connection.

 ## JSON